drioton/Duplex/README.md

 SW2: Interface FastEthernet0/1 is set to 10 Mbps
      Interface FastEthernet0/2 is set to auto speed and auto duplex, so it will automatically negotiate the best settings.

+ ### SW
+ Vlan1 interface is configured with IP 192.168.1.2 and subnet mask 255.255.255.0
+FastEthernet0/1 is manually set to half-duplex mode.
+FastEthernet0/2 is manually set to half-duplex and speed 10 Mbps.
+### SW
+Vlan1 interface is configured with IP 192.168.1.3 and subnet mask 255.255.255.0.
+FastEthernet0/1 is manually set to speed 10 Mbps.
+FastEthernet0/2 is set to auto speed and auto duplex.

  ![Duplex](Duplex.png)

 ### Switch 1